Should I have a Defibrillator on my premises?

 If we use the example of a Gym, where cardiac arrests have been reported with some frequency, many such facilities (but not all) have already equipped themselves with AEDs and lives have been saved.
 Again, whilst no legislation exists which enforces the provision of AEDs, the precedent being set by other Gyms would make it difficult to for another Gym to justify why they did not provide one.

 If it is decided that the provision of an AED at your premises is appropriate it is also worth knowing that whilst you have an obligation to ensure that your staff are appropriately trained in its use, an AED should be made available to any member of the public, without training, if they are "willing and able" to use it.

 The simplicity of their use as well as their design of safe-use mean that AED training for members of the public is encouraged but not essential.

-For information regarding the liabilities of those who attempt resuscitation, click here.
+For information regarding the liabilities of those who provide First Aid, click here.